-- · Ensuring a diversity of exposures to different financial markets and sub markets. - · Ensuring asset allocations for different investment options are consistent with the time horizon of each.
+- Ensuring a diversity of exposures to different financial markets and sub markets. - Ensuring asset allocations for different investment options are consistent with the time horizon of each.

-(iv) Investments sensitivity analysis
+IV.
+Investments sensitivity analysis

-The Funds SA Board has determined that its forecast risk/return profile provides a reasonable measure of the sensitivity of the expected returns in each investment option.
-The following tables show the standard deviation around expected nominal returns for each investment option.
+The Funds SA Board has determined that its forecast risk/return profile provides a reasonable measure of the sensitivity of the expected returns in each investment asset class.
+The following tables show the standard deviation around expected nominal returns for each asset class.